strohs/find-a-coach/README.md

 "Find-A-Coach" is a full stack web-application consisting of a Vue3 frontend, Rest API running on top of express.js and using MongoDB as the datastore.

-The app itself is simple CRUD application for a fictitious company named Find-A-Coach.
-Find-A-Coach is a sort of broker that connects "coaches" with customers in need of coaching in different technologies, for example, javascript or AWS.
+The app itself is a proof-of-cocept CRUD application for a fictitious company named Find-A-Coach.
+Find-A-Coach is a "people broker" that connects "coaches" with customers in need of coaching in different technologies, for example, javascript or AWS.

 The website lets customers browse a table of available coaches or search for coaches by expertise.